-Form T (Timber), Forest Activities Schedule, should also be prepared, although you may or may not be required to file it (see page 24).
+Also, prepare Form T (Timber), Forest Activities Schedule, although you may or may not be required to file it (see page 25).

-To defer the gain from salvage sales, file an attachment to the tax return making the election.
+To defer the gain from salvage sales, file an attachment to the tax return, making the election.

 Deduct the loss in the year it occurred.
-However, for federally declared disaster areas, the loss may be deducted in the preceding year upon election.
+For federally declared disaster areas, however, the loss may be deducted in the preceding year upon election.